Deep Fusion of Multi-Object Densities Using Transformer

 \section{Method}

-In this section, we first give an overview of the structure of MT3v2.
-Then, we describe how to prepare the input data to MT3v2 using trajectory MB densities obtained at local sensors, including input embeddings and positional encodings.
+In this section, we first give an overview of the structure of MT3v2 \cite{pinto2022can}.
+Then, we describe how to prepare the input data to MT3v2 using trajectory MB densities obtained at local sensors, including input embeddings and positional encoding.
+This is the main difference compared to the implementation in \cite{pinto2022can} where the input data is a sequence of measurement sets.
 Finally, we briefly describe the methods used to evaluate the fusion performance.